bonitasoft/bonita-doc/md/languages.md

 ## Translate Bonita Portal

-First step if to go to [Bonita translation project](http://translate.bonitasoft.org/) hosted on Crowdin and check if the language you want to contribute to is already listed.
+1. Go to [Bonita translation project](http://translate.bonitasoft.org/) hosted on Crowdin and check if the language you want to contribute to is already listed.
 If it's not, please request it by submitting an issue on our [community issue tracker](https://bonita.atlassian.net).

 If the language you want to contribute to is already listed: